sallewarkiran/cw-sdk-go/README.md

 }
 ```

-Note that from the above, only `AddMessageListener` is provided by (and is
-specific to) the wrapper `MarketConn`; everything else is provided by the
-generic Stream connection.

-Other types of wrapper connections (say, `BrokerConn`) will have
-`AddMessageListener` which would call the callback accepting different type of
-message, and that's the only difference.

-The above design means that for different kinds of subscriptions (e.g. market
-updates and broker requests) one would have to create two wrapper connections,
-each wrapping a separate Stream connection.
-Currently there's no way to share a
-single Stream connection between wrappers.

 ## Concurrency

 All methods of the `StreamConn` and wrappers can be called concurrently from
 any number of goroutines.

 State listeners (registered with `AddStateListener` and `AddStateListenerOpt`)
-are called by the same internal goroutine (unique to each connection); that is,
+and message listeners (registered with `AddMarketListener`) are called by the
+same internal goroutine (unique to each connection); that is, they are never
-they are never called concurrently with each other.
+called concurrently with each other.

-Message listeners (registered with `AddMessageListener`) are called from
-another internal goroutine.
-So, message listeners might be called concurrently
-with state listeners.